soffgrupp6/assignment3/README.md

 3. What is the purpose of the functions?

 Many of the functions are constructors.
 They set up instances of different data structures.

+- The lineSegmentLineSegmentIntersection function takes two lines segments and calculates the intersection of them and then returns the intersection.
+It has many different cases for how line segments intersect each other.
+- The TspDynamicProgrammingIterative::solve function is as the name suggests a TSP instance solver.
+- GenericSegmentTree is a class that implements a segment tree where the constructor sets up different segment combination functions depending on the input
+- TreeIsomorphismWithBfs::encodeTree takes a tree and encodes it as a string in a way that represents all isomorphic trees the same way.

 4. Are exceptions taken into account in the given measurements?